muze-innovation/chassis/backend/README.md

 ### `getJsonSchema(json)`

-This Method converts TS file to JsonSchema
+This Method converts the TS file to JsonSchema.